the13nth/jetpack/README.md

 # Jetpack Boilerplate

 A minimal boilerplate project designed to kickstart new Android application development.
-This boilerplate is pre-configured with a modern tech stack, including Hilt for dependency injection, Jetpack Navigation Compose, and an **alpha version of Jetpack Compose to explore the latest Material 3 expressive features**.
+This boilerplate is pre-configured with a modern tech stack, including Hilt for dependency injection, Jetpack Navigation 3, and an **alpha version of Compose BOM to explore the latest Material 3 expressive features**.

 ## 🌟 Features